ethanlabs101/FRLegends-Asset-Database/README.md

 ## 6. Need help navigating the ***Online Asset Manager?***

-Here is a foolproof guide on how to operate this feature like a pro.
+Here's a complete guide to using the Online Asset Manager.

 Click the link below to navigate to the relevant frlegends-skeleton-key documentation.